kkelsei127/Horiseon-Homepage/README.md

 THEN I find a concise, descriptive title
 ```

+## Usages
+Click around and enjoy a professional static website

 ## Mock-Up

 The following image shows the web application's appearance and functionality: